Attackers beat protesting students at Indian university

 New Delhi Police Commissioner Amulya Patnaik said the incident was a clash between rival student groups.

-Opposition parties and injured students blamed the Akhil Bharatiya Vidyarthi Parishad, a student organisation linked to Prime Minister Narendra Modi’s Bharatiya Janata Party.
+Opposition parties and injured students blamed Akhil Bharatiya Vidyarthi Parishad, a student organization linked to Prime Minister Narendra Modi’s Bharatiya Janata Party.

-“The fascists in control of our nation, are afraid of the voices of our brave students.
-Today’s violence in JNU is a reflection of that fear,” tweeted Rahul Gandhi, a leading politician of the main opposition Congress party.
+“The fascists in control of our nation are afraid of the voices of our brave students.
+Today’s violence in JNU is a reflection of that fear,” tweeted Rahul Gandhi, a leading politician from the main opposition Congress party.

-Akhil Bharatiya Vidyarthi Parishad, which includes students at Jawaharlal Nehru University, released a statement saying they didn’t start Sunday’s violence and insisted their members were attacked first by students with links to communist groups.
+Akhil Bharatiya Vidyarthi Parishad, which includes students at Jawaharlal Nehru University, released a statement saying the group didn’t start Sunday’s violence and insisted their members were attacked first by students with links to communist groups.

-Communist-linked student organizations at the university have led recurring protests against the fee increase, which went into effect in November and opponents say will make education too expensive for many.
+Communist-linked student organizations at the university have led recurring protests against the fee increase, which went into effect in November.
+Opponents say the fee hike makes education too expensive for many.

 The government was quick to condemn the violence.